 The equivalent circuit of the magnetic bead is equivalent to the band-stopper, which only significantly suppresses the noise of a certain frequency point.
 When using it, it is necessary to estimate the noise frequency in advance so that the appropriate model can be selected.
 For cases where the frequency is uncertain or unpredictable, the beads do not fit.

 The capacitor is connected straight to the ground, causing floating.

 The inductor is bulky, has many stray parameters, and is unstable.

 The 0 ohm resistor is equivalent to a very narrow current path, which effectively limits the loop current and suppresses noise.
 The resistor has an attenuation in all frequency bands (0 ohm resistor also has impedance), which is stronger than the magnetic beads.

-The following two figures are a circuit, just because the components are not labeled the same.
+The following two figures are a circuit, just because the electronic components are not labeled the same.
 R7 (R33) is a single-point link end for analog ground and digital ground.

 10. For current circuit when bridging

 When the ground plane is divided, the shortest return path of the signal is broken.
 At this time, the signal loop has to be detoured to form a large loop area, and the influence of the electric field and the magnetic field becomes stronger, which is easy to interfere/interfere.
 By connecting a 0 ohm resistor across the partition, a shorter return path can be provided to reduce interference.

 11. Configuration circuit